zoe-zhouzhou/gliaswap-docs/docs/tx-script/info-type-script.md

 ```

 #### 7. Rule 7 - If this is not initially adding liquidity, iterate through all request cell**
-* If it is add liquidity request cell, verify if minting the correct amount LP token for user, and add up the CKB amount, sUDT amount and LP token amount for verifying info cell and pool cell later.
+* If it is add liquidity request cell, verify if minting the correct amount Liquidity token for user, and add up the CKB amount, sUDT amount and Liquidity token amount for verifying info cell and pool cell later.
-* If it is remove liquidity request cell, verify if withdraw the correct CKB amount and sudt amount for user, and add up the CKB amount, sUDT amount and LP token amount for verifying info cell and pool cell later.
+* If it is remove liquidity request cell, verify if withdraw the correct CKB amount and sudt amount for user, and add up the CKB amount, sUDT amount and Liquidity token amount for verifying info cell and pool cell later.
 * Verify if the data storaged in info cell and pool cell is correct

 ```